Counselling

 Confidentiality

-The Counselling Service works closely as a team, and share tasks and collaborate with each other to ensure smooth operations.
-We may consult with each other about your engagement with us so we can offer you the best possible support.
-This means the confidentiality loop covers the whole counselling team but, importantly, does not extend outside this team, without your consent or unless we have serious concerns about your wellbeing.
+Counselling sessions are confidential.
+We work closely as a team and may consult with each other about your engagement with us so we can offer you the best possible support.
+This means the confidentiality loop covers the whole counselling team but, importantly, does not extend outside this team, without your consent or unless we have concerns about your wellbeing.
+The Counselling Service also works closely with the Student Advice and Support team, as well as the Specialist Mentoring team, and we may consult with them to ensure you are receiving the most appropriate support for your needs.

 We do not pass any information to anyone else, including other University Departments, unless we have your permission to do so.
 This means we will not even confirm or deny your visit to a counsellor, without your consent.